Recommended: clone and fetch all submodules in one go

 • Apple Silicon (M1/M2/M3): Prefer miniforge and mamba.

-• Windows users: If pip tries to compile something and fails, you may need Microsoft C++ Build Tools.
+• Windows users: If pip fails while compiling, install Microsoft C++ Build Tools.

 conda env remove -n qmcpy